by Arnie Schoenberg

 5.4.2 bush meat

 We are primates.
 One way to learn about humans is to study them as a kind of primate.
 This works especially well to explain how we got the physical structure that we have.
 It works a little bit to explain a few of our behaviors.
-It doesn't work at all to explain our culture.
+It hardly works at all to explain our culture.
+Studying primates can't tell us who we are, but it can help tell the story of how we got to be who we are.
+Sadly, that story is being erased in our lifetime as the primate extinction continues to accelerate.

-The Darwin tubercle is a projection on the helix of the ear resulting from a thickening of the cartilage.
+An example of our shared physical structures is the Darwin tubercle -- a projection on the helix of the ear resulting from a thickening of the cartilage.
 The actual size of the tubercle varies.
 It is one of many vestiges of our primate ancestry.

 A broad research question in primatology is to compare and contrast primates to other mammals, and then compare and contrast primates to themselves.